duckherder/simple-flask-rest-api/README.md

 Example in Python 3 of how to develop a REST API in flask.
 Useful for fast development of a microservice.

 ### Starting the service
-Personal preference is to make use of environments in Anaconda Python.
-Once installed simply create a conda environment and install the necessary packages.
+Simply pip install flask or my personal preference is to make use of a virtual environment.
+With Anaconda Python you can create a conda virtual environment and install the necessary package.

     conda create -n simple-flask
     conda activate simple-flask
     conda install flask

-To start the web service that supports the REST API implemented in Flask
+To start the web service that supports the REST API implemented in Flask (see important note at bottom of page first)

     python simple-flask-rest-api.py